 Part Four – Reconstruction and Social Justice

-The importance of both Reconstruction and Civil Rights to the Gullah experience, including Robert Smalls, Harriet Tubman.
+The importance of both Reconstruction and Civil Rights to the Gullah experience, including Robert Smalls, and Harriet Tubman.

-Importance of Gullah Community to USA
+Importance of the Gullah Community to the USA

 Social Justice and Civil Rights Issues/Discussions/Symposium/Exhibition/ History, Art/Community Discussions with Guests

 I.P.
 Stanback Museum and Planetarium, South Carolina State University, Journey from Africa to Gullah I,2008; II 2012

 Individual Creative Partners and Participants: